- Summary: Showing dependencies between two three dimensions

 - Data Types: Numerical, Nominal, Dates

-The scatter plot is a simple two-dimensional plot with two axes: x and y.
+Like the scatter plot, the block plot is a simple two-dimensional plot with two axes: x and y.
 The x-axis is plotted horizontally and the y-axis vertically.
 If you plot a data set, each point will be located at the position which corresponds to the values with respect to those two axes but instead of a point a block is printed.

-The first option is called Plotter.
-You can select the type of the plotter here.
-In this example, the type is Scatter - we will cover the other plotter types in future posts.
-Directly below the Plotter-option you will find two boxes where you can select the attribute (variable, dimension) of your data set or model which should be used for the x-Axis and for the y-Axis.
+As always, you can find two boxes where you can select the attributes (variables, dimensions) of your data set or model which should be used for the x-Axis and for the y-Axis.
 Those two options both have to be set, the plotter will not show anything otherwise.
 By the way, you can use numerical attributes as well as nominal attributes for the axes.
-Even date attributes are supported!
+Even date attributes are supported.

 As you can see, you can also identify if the selected attribute should be transformed on a log scale.
 Just check the box below the corresponding axis.

 The next option is called Color Column.
-If you select an attribute of your data or model here, the values of this attribute will be used for determining the color of each of the data points.
-It does not matter if the selected column is numerical or nominal, both scenarios will work.
-Below you will find an image showing the well-known Iris data set where the class (the label) was chosen as color column:
+If you select an attribute of your data or model here, the values of this attribute will be used for determining the color of each of the blocks.

-You might have noticed the Jitter option although it is certainly not used as often as for the scatter plot.
+The block plot also provides the Jitter option although it is certainly not used as often as for the scatter plot.
 However, this option is quite useful if several data points are located at the same point in the two-dimensional space.
-Just move around the jitter slider and look what's happening: the points are moving a bit to a random direction showing if and which points are lying below.
+Just move around the jitter slider and look what's happening: the blocks are moving a bit to a random direction showing if and which points are lying below.